fungs/thesis-phd/thesis_250_mglex.md

 ##### Results

 Using the simulated metagenome, we applied three-fold cross-validation and checked how well the model classified contigs to the most likely genome (ML) with different combinations of input features.
 Genome abundance turned out to be the weakest single feature type while taxonomic annotation from local alignment to reference genome sequences was the strongest.
 However, the aggregation of submodels according to [@eq:mglex_likelihood_aggregate] yielded better performance in all cases.
 In summary, about 68% of contigs pairs, which were not used for model training, were classified to the same genome using the full set of available submodels.
-Considering species-level bins, this value increased to 88%, which showed that the model had difficulties to distinguish strains of the same species using the differential abundance values stemming from only four samples in our simulation.
-The error decreased further when applying soft (not ML) classification, fitting the parameter $\beta$ ([@fig:mglex_beta_fitting]), because each contig could belong to several genomes with varying class posterior probability.
+Considering species-level bins, this value increased to 79%, which showed that the model had difficulties to distinguish strains of the same species using the differential abundance values stemming from only four samples in our simulation.
+The error decreased further when applying soft (not ML) classification, fitting the parameter $\beta$ ([@fig:mglex_beta_fitting]), because each contig could then belong to several genomes with varying class posterior probability.

 We demonstrated alternative model applications besides classification.
 Using the likelihood distributions in the training data, we calculated *p*-values, which indicates how extreme a particular contig likelihood is with respect to the training data.
 With sufficient training data (100 kb in our example), we used the *p*-value to enrich a metagenome sample *in-silico* for a specific genome, so that irrelevant contigs were removed and the overall sample size reduced.
 On average, a critical *p*-value of 2.5% led to a sample size reduction of 95%.
 Such shrinkage may be useful for a more focused analysis or to apply a method with otherwise prohibitive runtime.
 As a second application example, we derived a probabilistic measure to quantify the similarity between any two genomes or genome bins.
 The quantity is based on a relative mixture likelihood and may be used to cluster bins hierarchically and to analyze the similarity structure of genome bins (@fig:mglex_tree_bin_comparison).
 In particular, the method indicates whether the resolution of individual bins is justified with respect to the model and contig data.